Monday, May 11, 2026

 ____________________

-¹And our chooses are ours alone.
+¹And our choices are ours alone.
 No one else's, including God.
 Therefore we are fully accountable for what we value and chose to pursue.

 ²Note the progression of the "ands" above.
 Each deals with a significant shift, but also a vital connection to the previous and following "and" statement.
 To get to the 2nd "and" you must acknowledge the 1st.
 And to get to the 3rd we must see the 2nd.

-*our wants (desires) dictate what we ¹choose to pursue.
+*our wants-desires dictate what we ¹choose to pursue.

 *we value only what we ⁴see as valuable.

 ³Is God free to do whatever he wants?
 100%!
-But since God is holy He only wants (desires-wills) and freely choses righteousness i.e. His character or nature dictates His will/desires.
+But because God is holy He only wants (desires-wills) what is good and best and freely choses righteousness i.e. His character or nature dictates His will/desires, as does ours.

 For a fuller discussion click here.